Gold & Grey: Background

 The band debuted the album's first single, "Borderlines," in Houston at the start of their co-headlining tour with Deafheaven in March 2019.
 "Seasons" and "Throw Me an Anchor" were released as singles in April and May, respectively.
 "Front Toward Enemy" debuted on May 3 as part of Adult Swim's Metal Swim 2 compilation.
+On June 7, Revolver released a live video of Baroness (sans Sebastian Thomson) performing an acoustic rendition of "Cold Blooded Angels" outdoors in the San Francisco Bay Area.

 During a European tour in support of Gold & Grey, the band performed songs from the record live in Maida Vale Studios for BBC Radio 1's Rock Show with Daniel P. Carter.
 This session resulted in an extended play titled Live at Maida Vale – Vol. II, which released the following year.

 Album title and artwork

 In an interview with Revolver, frontman John Baizley explained that the band members were calling the record Orange until the day before it was mastered.
 He was not fond of the title, and after noticing the phrase "gold and grey" in the album's lyrics, he settled on the Gold & Grey title.

 As with the band's previous releases, the cover art was done by Baizley and echoes themes seen on prior recordings that prominently feature scantily clad woman intertwined with scenes inspired by nature.
 The art work was leaked by music identifying app Shazam which forced Baizley to release it early on the band's Twitter account.

 "Here is the full cover painting for our new album, Gold & Grey.
 This is just the first piece of a much larger puzzle.
 Like the forthcoming album itself, it is the result of an intense, tireless, and psychotically convoluted creative process.
 This painting was born from a deeply personal reflection on the past 12 years of this band's history, and will stand as the 6th and final piece in our chromatically-themed records.
 I hope you all enjoy this album cover (sorry it's not called Orange).
 Don't look too closely, you might just see all the hidden elements."